 - Also in the second chart, Chile had a burst of growth between 1997 and 2007, roughly quadrupling their output, but production has been level since then.
 Production is about 1/10th that of Mexico and roughly equivalent to U.S. production.

 Photo of avocado toast from T.Tseng’s Flickr collection, subject to a Creative Commons License.
-Photo of avocado toast from Lauren Friedman’s Flickr collection, subject to a Creative Commons License
+Maps showing regions of avocado production from the USDA Economic Research Service, “U.S. and Mexican avocado production is concentrated in a small number of States”, not subject to copyright (U.S. Government produced work).

 - Avocados from Chile’s Twitter and Pinterest user ID are “avocados.”
 There might be a great story behind how they got the valuable “avocados” handles on those social media platforms.